EdithM5/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles will print current directory content in long format 4-list more files will do the same job as 3 but include hidden files 5-listfiles digit only will print same as 4 but replace everything with numbers
+3-listfiles will print current directory content in long format 4-list more files will do the same job as 3 but include hidden files 5-listfiles digit only will print same as 4 but replace everything with numbers 6-first directory will generate a file known as my first directory in tmp directory